AkshuDev/PheonixAppAPI/README.md

 The GUI Toolkit is a cross-platform toolkit that allows developers to create complex graphical user interfaces from scratch.
 It supports multiple UI frameworks including OpenGL, SDL2.
 The toolkit is fully customizable and provides advanced functionality for creating modern applications.

+It is under development and renderGUI.pyx has to be compiled by GCC/Clang and Cython.
+Instead for the time, use gui_sdl.py (phardwareitk.GUI.gui).
+The functions inside gui_sdl and renderGUI are supposed to make the process easy, but it is still under development.
+Hence, you can still use SDL and OpenGL functions to do whatever you want unlike PyQT5 and Tkinter.
+This toolkit provides all the functions in SDL2 and OpenGL.

 Key features:

 Full cross-platform support (Linux, Windows, macOS). \